-- connection between the client and the IPP object is over a public network, the client may wish to protect the content of the information during transmission through the network with encryption. - Furthermore, the value of the information being printed may vary from one IPP environment to the next. - Printing payroll checks, for example, would have a different value than printing public information from - a file.
+- Furthermore, the value of the information being printed may vary from one IPP environment to the next. - Printing payroll checks, for example, would have a different value than printing public information from - a file.
 There is also the possibly of denial-of-service attacks, but denial-of-service attacks against - printing resources are not well understood and there is no published precedents regarding this scenario. - Once the authenticated identity of the requester has been supplied to the IPP object, the object uses that - identity to enforce any authorization policy that might be in place.
 For example, one site's policy might - be that only the job owner is allowed to cancel a job.
-The details and mechanisms to set up a particular - access control policy are not part of IPP/1.01.1, and must be established via some other type of - administrative or access control framework.
-However, there are operation status codes that allow an IPP - server to return information back to a client about any potential access control violations for an IPP - 4331 object. - During a create operation, the client's identity is recorded in the Job object in an implementation-defined - attribute.
+The details and mechanisms to set up a particular - access control policy are not part of IPP/1.1, and must be established via some other type of - administrative or access control framework.
+However, there are operation status codes that allow an IPP - server to return information back to a client about any potential access control violations for an IPP - 4305 object. - During a create operation, the client's identity is recorded in the Job object in an implementation-defined - attribute.
 This information can be used to verify a client's identity for subsequent operations on that Job - object in order to enforce any access control policy that might be in effect.
-See section 8.3 below for - 4335 more details. - Since the security levels or the specific threats that any given IPP system administrator may be - concerned with cannot be anticipated, IPP MUST be capable of operating with different security - mechanisms and security policies as required by the individual installation.
-Security policies might vary - from very strong, to very weak, to none at all, and corresponding security mechanisms will be required. - 4340 SSL3TLS supports the type of negotiated levels of security required by most, if not all, potential IPP - environments.
-IPP environments that require no security can elect to deploy IPP objects that do not - utilize the optional SSL3TLS security mechanisms. - 4343 8.1 Security Scenarios - The following sections describe specific security attacks for IPP environments.
+See section 8.3 below for - 4309 more details. - Since the security levels or the specific threats that any given IPP system administrator may be - concerned with cannot be anticipated, IPP MUST be capable of operating with different security - mechanisms and security policies as required by the individual installation.
+Security policies might vary - from very strong, to very weak, to none at all, and corresponding security mechanisms will be required. - TLS supports the type of negotiated levels of security required by most, if not all, potential IPP - environments.
+IPP environments that require no security can elect to deploy IPP objects that do not - utilize the optional TLS security mechanisms. - 4317 8.1 Security Scenarios - The following sections describe specific security attacks for IPP environments.
 Where examples are - provided they should be considered illustrative of the environment and not an exhaustive set.
 Not all of - these environments will necessarily be addressed in initial implementations of IPP. - 8.1.1 Client and Server in the Same Security Domain - This environment is typical of internal networks where traditional office workers print the output of - personal productivity applications on shared work-group printers, or where batch applications print their - output on large production printers.
-Although the identity of the user may be trusted in this environment, - a user might want to protect the content of a document against such attacks as eavesdropping, replaying - or tampering.

-8.1.2 Client and Server in Different Security Domains
+Although the identity of the user may be trusted in this environment, - a user might want to protect the content of a document against such attacks as eavesdropping, replaying - 4326 or tampering. - 8.1.2 Client and Server in Different Security Domains - Examples of this environment include printing a document created by the client on a publicly available - printer, such as at a commercial print shop; or printing a document remotely on a business associate's - printer.
+This latter operation is functionally equivalent to sending the document to the business associate

-Examples of this environment include printing a document created by the client on a publicly available 4354 printer, such as at a commercial print shop; or printing a document remotely on a business associate's 4355 printer.
-This latter operation is functionally equivalent to sending the document to the business associate 4356 as a facsimile.
-Printing sensitive information on a Printer in a different security domain requires strong 4357 security measures.
-In this environment authentication of the printer is required as well as protection 4358 against unauthorized use of print resources.
-Since the document crosses security domains, protection 4359 against eavesdropping and document tampering are also required.
-It will also be important in this 4360 environment to protect Printers against "spamming" and malicious document content.
-4361
+- as a facsimile.
+Printing sensitive information on a Printer in a different security domain requires strong - security measures.
+In this environment authentication of the printer is required as well as protection - against unauthorized use of print resources.
+Since the document crosses security domains, protection - against eavesdropping and document tampering are also required.
+It will also be important in this - environment to protect Printers against "spamming" and malicious document content.